beyondthestory/where_are_the_private_repositories/README.md

 # where_are_the_private_repositories
-Please see the README file for more information
+Please contact kirk.bowe+github@gmail.com for information regarding the BtS private repositories.